How San Bernardino Delivered Effective, Personalized ELD Support and Saw Rapid Growth

 Background & Context

-Each year, ILA reaches over 2,000 students, most of whom remain enrolled for only 60 to 90 days.
-This brief enrollment window, particularly at juvenile facilities where students may stay just 2–3 days, demands rapid, effective, and personalized instruction.
-The special education program serves students from preschool through age 22 and beyond, including post-graduation and transitional support.
+Each year, ILA reaches over 2,000 students, most of whom are enrolled for only 60 to 90 days.
+At juvenile facilities, some students stay just two or three days.
+The special education program serves students from preschool through age 22, including post-graduation and transitional support.

 The Challenge

-Despite their dedication, educators at SBCSS faced significant barriers when it came to supporting MLL (Multilingual Language Learner) students:
+Despite their dedication, educators at SBCSS faced significant barriers:

 • Fragmented visibility into who their English learners were